 Android 11 adds a new HAL, IDumpstateDevice (version 1.1).
 This HAL exposes new methods to more tightly scope vendor logs that are included in standard bug reports, as well as to let user builds turn vendor logging on and off (the default for user builds is off).
 This gives OEMs more control over what gets included in particular types of bug reports.

 GWP-ASan is a native memory allocator feature that helps find use-after-free and heap-buffer-overflow bugs in both 32- and 64-bit processes.

-GWP-ASan is automatically enabled in Android 11 for system applications and platform executables.
-Please do not disable it in the platform, and enable it in your apps.
+GWP-ASan is automatically enabled in Android 11 for system apps and platform executables.
+Don't disable it in the platform, and enable it in your apps.

 Dynamic System Update (DSU) enhancements

 Android 10 includes enhancements to Dynamic System Updates (DSU), including:

 - A new frontend, the one-click DSU loader

 - Support for multiple-partition DSUs

 - New ways to manage compatibility between DSUs and devices

 Android 11 or higher supports using a single OTA package for multiple devices with different SKUs.
 Doing so requires configuring the target devices to use dynamic fingerprints and updating the OTA metadata (using OTA tools) to include the device name and fingerprint in the pre and post condition entries.